-This year Daniel Day-Lewis won an Oscar for his work in "There Will Be Blood."
-Daniel Day-Lewis started with a script and won the coveted Oscar for Best Actor.
+Daniel Day-Lewis won an Oscar for his work in "There Will Be Blood."
+He started with a script and won the coveted Oscar for Best Actor.
 From script to stardom!

 Selling scripts don't sell, salespeople do.
 Salespeople who use selling scripts sell more.

 How important is the telephone to your selling process?
 Let's start with the end in mind.
 Imagine you have a customer for a lifetime.
 How did it all begin?
 Probably with a telephone call.

 How important then is your first telephone call to every sales prospect?
 On a scale of 1-10 it probably deserves a 17.
 In fact, you can't think about closing the sale without thinking about opening the door to your sales prospect.

 Here are six sales tips you can use when preparing your selling scripts.

 1. First of all, be yourself.
 It's a lot easier than trying to be someone else.